bcgov/nr-bcws-opensearch/terraform.md

 5. Decline / close any prompts that appear on login

 5. In the Kibana dashboard, open the menu by clicking the "hamburger" menu icon in the top left.
-Go to Security and make the following changes:

-	1)	Create a role named **user_access_role**

-		1) Grant it read write, search and index_all permissions on the cluster

-		2) Grant it read, write, search and index_all permissions on the *, data, and admin indices

-	2)	Go to security > users > opensearch-{env} and add the arns for the API user and the indexing lambda function role as Backend Roles to the user
+Go to security > users > **opensearch-{env}** and add the arns for the API user and the indexing lambda function role as Backend Roles to the user

 		- The ARNs can be found by viewing the user / role in the amazon IAM console